 Feeding and Nutrition for the NICU Grad – Part I – February 24, 2012

 Hand to Hold will be hosting our next Lunch and Learn on Friday, February 24, 2012 from 12-1 pm at Austin’s First Steps High Risk Follow-Up Clinic.
 We will feature information on “Feeding and Nutrition for the NICU Grad” where we’ll be sharing what you need to know about nutrition and feeding to help your preemie grow and thrive.
 Our experts will discuss the pros and cons of both breast milk and formula, how and why to fortify breast milk, and tips for mothers to help mothers’ increase their milk production.
-See the flier from the event.

 - Kay Needles Gregorio, Internationally Board Certified Lactation Consultant and a NICU nurse at St. David’s Medical Center, and

 - Lesley Ivey, LD, RD, a registered dietician from Austin’s First Steps

 - Tips for Increasing Your Milk Supply and Improving Your Pumping Success – by Kay Needles Gregorio

 - Picking the Formula that is Right for Your Child’s Unique Nutritional Needs – Formula Comparisons and Details – by Leslie Ivey (Updated 4/25/12)

 - Read Leslie Ivey’s interview “What Does a Dietitian Do?” and Kay Needle’s interview “What Does a Lactation Consultant Do?”

 New Year-New You: The Importance of Self-Care – January 30, 2012